Hummingbird Agent

 • Sandboxed execution - All untrusted commands (jq, python3, shell) run in an isolated container, never on the host

-• Three sandbox backends - Podman for local development (network-isolated), direct K8s pod creation, or Deployment-backed pool for low-latency production use (restricted-v2 SCC compliant)
+• Five sandbox backends - Podman for local development (network-isolated), direct K8s pod creation, Deployment-backed pod pool for low-latency production use (restricted-v2 SCC compliant), KubeVirt VM (direct), or VMIRS-backed VM pool for heavier workloads requiring full OS isolation

 • Data source abstraction - GitLab, Konflux, and Testing Farm are registered as tool-calling functions the model invokes directly